HamlinSchool/HamlinCanary/README.md

 ```

 ## Some ideas for further exploration...
+* Move the key checked from code to and env var so it can easily be change (this is an easy one)
-* Store the data to produce graphs and calculate, mean, median, standard deviation
+* Store the data to produce graphs and calculate: mean, median, standard deviation, etc.
-* Enable deliver of SMS as well as email
+* Enable delivery of notifications via SMS
-* add unit tests which would allow for auto-update of dependencies
+* Add unit tests which would allow for auto-update of dependencies
+* Understand what each of the dependencies does, why it is used, and understand its documentation

 ![](./img/tweety.jpg)